-The bill aims to enhance election security in Washington State by introducing new cybersecurity measures for county election offices, with a deadline for implementation set for July 1, 2027.
+The bill aims to enhance election security in Washington State by introducing new cybersecurity measures for county election offices.
 Key provisions include the mandatory adoption of the ".gov" top-level domain for all election-related websites and email communications, which is intended to reduce confusion and cyber threats.
-Additionally, the bill requires the partitioning of internal government networks to create a more secure environment for election infrastructure, as well as immediate communication of any security breaches by vendors supporting county or state cyber assets to the Secretary of State and the Attorney General.
+Additionally, the bill requires the partitioning of internal government networks to create a more secure environment for election infrastructure, ensuring that election-related systems are isolated from other county assets.
+It also mandates that vendors supporting county or state cyber assets must immediately report any breaches or successful cyber attacks to the Secretary of State and the Attorney General.

 Substitute Bill: 29A.12.050, 29A.12.020